 - Generate tokens

-The development process of a ÐApp often entails a Whitepaper and a working prototype, a token sale, an initial coin offering (ICO), its implementation and launch.
+The development process of a DApp often entails a Whitepaper and a working prototype, a token sale, an initial coin offering (ICO), its implementation and launch.

 The Ethereum Platform created a protocol for building decentralized applications.
 It is an open-source public, blockchain-based distributed computing platform which features smart contracts functionality, also called scripting.
-It provides a decentralized Turing-complete virtual machine, the Ethereum Virtual Machine (EVM), which execute scripts using an international network of public nodes. ÐApps are more flexible, transparent, distributed, and resilient and have a better incentivized structure software model.
+It provides a decentralized Turing-complete virtual machine, the Ethereum Virtual Machine (EVM), which executes scripts using an international network of public nodes.
+DApps are more flexible, transparent, distributed, and resilient and have a better incentivized structure software model.

-Developers are sharing different opinions as what defines precisely ÐApp.
-Certain say that having no central point of failure is the most important attribute and others say they are more requirements to it.
+Developers are sharing different opinions as what defines precisely DApp.
+Certain say that having no central point of failure is the most important attribute and others say there are more requirements to it.